Founders AND DIRECTORS

 A native of Vancouver, Canada, studied architecture at McGill University in Montreal and in Grenoble, France before embarking on a professional career that has led to architectural practice based in British Columbia, Ontario, California and now Utah.

 Nathan has a broad experience from some 20+ years in the field of architecture, coordinating diverse teams in multiple states and provinces to bring complex projects to reality on time and on budget.
 He is an excellent communicator experienced in design, project management and fund-raising.
-He is one of the organizers of Salt Lake City's Pecha Kucha Night and has collaborated on sets and conceptualization on several performances and installations with life partner Charlotte Boye-Christensen.
+He is one of the organizers of Salt Lake City's Pecha Kucha Night and has collaborated on sets and conceptualization on several performances and installations with partner Charlotte Boye-Christensen.

 Beyond the practice of architecture, Nathan's extensive travels and engagement in Salt Lake City's art and design community have nurtured the ability to see new and special opportunities for the fusion of life, depth and meaning into projects.
 As such, Nathan sees NOW-ID as a living, inspiring, sustainable project and story that will engage local, national and international creators and profoundly/positively impact the cultural community of Salt Lake City and beyond.